kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 - Deprecate the flag
 -->

-#### Alpha
+#### Beta

 - Feature implemented behind a feature flag
-- Initial e2e tests completed and enabled
 - Initial signature implementations for all in-tree plugins (note that some, as described in the section, will always return unsignable if the pod is configured to use them).

-#### Beta

-- All functionality completed
 - A first version of monitoring
 - Hand-done perf test runs
 - Integration tests
+- Initial e2e tests completed and enabled
 - Handle common 1-pod-per-node batches: host ports and resources

 #### GA